Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 • chronic active or repressed anger, resentment or frustration

-Note: To understand the term "Qi" , thus to get a better grasp about the following pathology, we encourage our readers to review the short material "What is Qi" in the Vitality chapter.
+Note: To understand the term "Qi" , thus to get a better grasp of the following disharmony, we encourage our readers to review the short material "What is Qi" in the Vitality chapter.

-In traditional Chinese medicine the Liver is the organ that governs the smooth flow of Qi throughout the whole person.
+In traditional Chinese medicine the Liver is the organ that governs the smooth flow of Qi throughout the whole body.
 To be in a good state of health – physically and emotionally - one needs to have a smooth, uninterrupted flow of Qi in both body and mind.
 When the Qi flows continuously and in the proper direction the body organs function properly and the overall physical and psychological states are harmonious.
 If the Qi ceases to flow smoothly one becomes unbalanced on both mental and physical levels.
 Since the Liver governs the smooth flow of Qi when it stagnates the Liver becomes unbalanced.
-And vice versa - if the Liver is unbalanced - the Qi, which is controlled by the Liver, will stagnate.
+And vice versa - if the Liver is unbalanced - the Qi will stagnate.
 In both cases this diagnosis is called "Liver Qi stagnation".

 Liver Qi Stagnation

 There are three major causes for the Liver Qi to stagnate.
 One is improper diet.
-When too much rich and greasy food is eaten, and/or alcohol is excessively and consistently consumed, the Liver becomes swollen and sluggish and unable to maintain the smooth flow of energy throughout the body.
+Consumption of too much rich and greasy food and/or alcohol makes the Liver swollen and sluggish, and unable to maintain the smooth flow of Qi throughout the body.
 Thus the Qi of the Liver becomes stagnated.

 Another cause for the Liver Qi to stagnate is stress.
 Whenever we are under stress we tend to clench our fingers, hunch our shoulders, curl our body, etc. Our muscles are tense and our breathing is shallow.
-This indicates that the smooth flow of energy throughout our body is repressed and the Qi is stagnated.
+This indicates that the smooth flow of Qi is interrupted.

-The third and the most common reason for Liver Qi stagnation is chronic active or repressed anger, resentment or frustration.
+The third reason for Liver Qi stagnation is chronic active or repressed anger, resentment or frustration.

 Symptoms